opentransact/opentransact-clojure/README.md

 - authorize creates a URL containing an [OpenTransact Transfer Authorization Request](http://www.opentransact.org/core.html#transfer-authorization)
 - transfer! performs an actual [OpenTransact Transfer](http://www.opentransact.org/core.html#transfer)

-We will implement a RemoteAsset client which performs this over http.
+We have a RemoteAsset client which performs this over http.

 However internal assets can be created adhearing to the same Asset protocol that can be wrapped in an OpenTransact Handler for Ring allowing you to create your own custom OpenTransact services.